wangziqi2013/wangziqi2013.github.io/_posts/2018-05-28-Hybrid-Norec.markdown

 commits.
 In addition, both transactional and non-transactional store to a location in a transaction's read set will cause an immediate abort of that reader transaction.

+NORec, a lightweight software transactional memory (STM) design, features lazy version management and incremental lazy conflict detection.
+A transactional write to data items cannot be observed by other STMs until the writing transaction commits.
+This, however, will cause a hardware transaction to abort.
+NORec always maintains a consistent read set by using a commit counter.
+The commit counter serves two purposes.
+First, it acts as a global write lock to all data items, serializing the write phase of all committing transactions.
+Second, the commit counter also signals all reading transactions that a commit has taken place/is being processed.
+The read set of the transaction should be validated using value validation